Preface

 do.
 The first of these three indicates whether or not the

-) indicates whether they can write to the file, and the third (x
+-) indicates whether they can write to the file, and the third (x or -)

 indicates whether or not they can execute this file.
 We have another group of